 The Newcastle Writers Festival will accept submissions for the 2021 program from 1 May until midnight 31 July 2020.
 We welcome ideas from Hunter Region writers as well those from further afield.

 Invitations are then issued at the discretion of the Director, who designs the program well ahead of each festival.

 DO YOU RUN PROFESSIONAL DEVELOPMENT EVENTS FOR WRITERS?

-The festival runs workshops and masterclases for writers of all levels on Friday 5 April.
-We offer a discount to Hunter Writer Centre members.
-Visit the program for the full schedule.
+The festival runs a Masterclass for writers on Friday 3 April.
+Visit the program for details.